davidkhala/oracle-exam-dump/1Z0-1089-20/README.md

         - (Oracle Data Science) Integrates with the rest of the OCI stack, including Functions, Data Flow, Autonomous Data Warehouse, and Object Storage.
     - [ ] Oracle Data science does not support per second billing

+- Which statement correctly describes Oracle Data Science
+    - [x] It enables data science teams to build, train and manage machine learning models on Oracle Cloud
+    - [ ] It provides management for on-premise machine learning models
+    - [ ] Oracle's Data Science model catalog holds contains only the model artifact
+    - [ ] It is primarily focused on supporting a single data scientist

 ### Hadoop
 - Which Hadoop distributions are supported on OCI?
     - [ ] Apache Hadoop